mal1ceee/EIGHT/README.md

 - Automatically clicks "Show more numbers" to load additional options
 - Configurable settings through environment variables
 - Detailed logging of the search process
+- Interactive search with user prompts to continue searching

 ## Prerequisites